 But, and this one is big, be aware that their backup features are extremely poor, in my opinion, as bad as it gets.
 Personally, having a proper backup system has saved me hours of work and loads of money.
 Their $25 extra fee for each backup restore that you request makes me very angry.

 Another downside is their support.
 At times, I had to wait over 30 minutes to be connected with a support agent and I always have the feeling they only half-read my questions.

 However, you can try HostGator 45 days for free and see for yourself.
 Who knows, perhaps is a great option for you.

 By now you’ve probably realized that HostGator isn’t my favorite provider.
 However, I think their performance isn’t too bad – especially their speed.
 But let me name several alternatives you could use for several scenarios:

-- A2 Hosting or DreamHost are reliable, cheap providers.
+- A2 Hosting or DreamHost provide reliable, low cost web hosting.

 - The best support is offered by DreamHost, SiteGround and InMotion.

 - GreenGeeks and SiteGround performed good in my tests.

 - One of my favorite shared hosting providers for WordPress is SiteGround.
 They just have more features than the rest: staging, built-in caching system and advanced speed optimization options.